RobStarek/CFCNN/README.md

 [![DOI](https://zenodo.org/badge/960423522.svg)](https://doi.org/10.5281/zenodo.15470389)

 ## Python environment
 We have used two Python environments.
-For all scripts, except the DECODE-related one we used the python 3.11. environemnet specified by `requirements-general.txt`.
-For DECODE-related scripts we used python 3.10. and the packages specified in `decode-model/requirements.txt`.
+For all scripts, except the DECODE-related one we used the python 3.11. environment specified by `requirements-general.txt`.
+For DECODE-related scripts we used python 3.10. and the packages specified in the `decode-model/requirements.txt`.

 # Getting Started